jzisheng/CloudNotes/README.md

 # Cloud Notes
-A quick and easy cross-platform note taking app
+A quick and easy cross-platform note taking app that doesn't require social integration - all you need is a username and password to get started
-Tired of having to use social integration, and want an application that stores notes online with just a username and password?
-Cloud Notes is for you

 *Note that you need to create a account on mobile before you can access the web application